Josephine-Chen/KattisSolutions/README.md

 * sum(map(int, str(x))) to sum all digits in number
 * TypeError can come from len(array), so convert array to list using list(array)
 * Sort dictionary values using sorted(d.items(), key = lambda x: x[1]) in increasing order
+* Using count is slow -- don't use it if optimizing for speed (like for Odd Man Out)